manychat/dynamic_block_docs/instagram/README.md

     }

 # Variables

-In dynamic block request body, you can use `Full Subscriber Data`    variable, that contains all subscriber's information:
+In the Dynamic Block request body, you can use the `Full Contact Data` variable, which contains all contact’s information:

     {
         "id": 13245647xxxxxxxxx,